meteor-gazelle/meteor-gazelle/doc/specs/homepage.md

 **Postconditions:**

-* Success
 * Section is now visible in the user's homepage in the desired column

 **Basic flow:**

 1. The user clicks the add button/icon in the desired column on the homepage.
-1. The user is asked which section they would like to add.
+2. The user is asked which section they would like to add.
 The user selects the desired section.
+  * Only sections that do not exist on the homepage will be presented to the user.
+Sections that are already on the homepage will not appear.

 ### 1.1 Remove a homepage section